the-rileyj/rj-site-router/README.md

 Setting up the NGINX config and getting it to work right for an ever expanding list of services became tiresome.

-This effectively a reverse proxy tailored to fit in the scheme of my back-end setup.
+This is effectively a low maintenance and highly configurable reverse proxy tailored to fit in the scheme of my back-end setup.

 ## What